RashikShahjahan/DataPipelineCreator/Readme.md

     }

-Write your scripts following the structure shown in the example below.
-Each script should take an input file and an output file as command-line arguments, perform some operation on the input data, and write the result to the output file:
+Write your scripts following the structure shown in the example below:

     import sys